-Caffeine has a long history of involvement with other drugs since it’s considered a drug itself.
-It is said and studied that caffeine can affect the absorption, assimilation, and excretion of certain drugs.
+Caffeine has a long history of adverse effects when combined with other drugs since it’s considered a drug itself.
+It has been shown to affect certain drugs’ absorption, assimilation, efficacy, and excretion.

-Every drug/medication will mix with caffeine differently.
-Some drugs with similar effects like caffeine will increase caffeine’s capability as a drug in your body.
+Every drug/medication will mix with it differently.
+Some drugs with similar effects like caffeine will increase its effectiveness as a drug in your body.
 Other drugs might suppress its activity.

-You might experience increased blood pressure, strokes, seizure, and heart attack.
-Thus, always consult your doctor before consuming your meds if you have had a record of heavy medication.
-It’s best to consult your doctor to find out if you can consume caffeine or not.
+You might experience increased or lower blood pressure, strokes, seizure, and heart attack.
+Thus, always consult your doctor before consuming it.

 You are taking supplements with caffeine in them.

-Direct caffeine supplements account for 100mg-200mg consumption of caffeine in one dosing.
-If you take supplements with caffeine, your brain will detect it sooner as compared to coffee which is a slower process.
+Caffeine supplements account for 100mg-200mg of caffeine in one dose.
+If you take supplements with caffeine, your brain will detect it sooner than coffee, which is a slower process.

 If you continue to consume caffeine supplements every day, you will accelerate a tolerance against the drug.
-Taking caffeine supplements is different from taking caffeine through coffee, but the after-effect, tolerance, and withdrawal symptoms remain the same.
+Taking these supplements is different than the natural form, but the after-effect, and tolerance, remain the same.

-You should either consume coffee or caffeine supplements but never both.
-Try to create a balance, if supplements are necessary for you, cut down coffee intake whatsoever.
+You should either consume coffee or supplements but never both.
+Try to create a balance.

 Although different studies support different outcomes, no one can deny the fact that sugar makes you sleepy.
-You are more likely to feel sleepy after consuming a sweet dish than not.
+You are more likely to feel tired after consuming a sweet dish than not.

-When you add milk and sugar to your coffee, you are actually hindering caffeine’s positive effects, creating a sleepy, lazy effect on your brain.
+When you add milk and sugar to your coffee, you are actually hindering the positive effects, creating a sleepy, lazy impact on your brain.